-Best for Automation: Thinkific
+Best for Marketing and Automation: Thinkific

-Thinkific is an online course software designed for the marketing-savvy instructor, Thinkific manages to combine the best parts of automation, marketing, and course building in a neat package.
+Thinkific is an integrated online course software designed for the marketing-savvy instructor.
+Thinkific manages to combine the best parts of automation, marketing, and course building in a neat package.
 This allows you to make your course, own your content, and drive towards your audience—it also gives you the chance to earn quite a bit from doing so.

 Aside from the usual suite of services required to build and market your program, this online course software also offers you an extended array of features to automate your classes like automated check-ins and certificates of completion.
 With these, your students will never feel like their teacher is too far away.

 If you would like to hear a success story of a Thinkific user, then look no further than Jonathan Levi.
 He used the Thinkific online course software to build himself an online course business with a seven-figure revenue.
 He teaches speed reading and memory skills, but his strategies could be replicated with any topic.
-Inspiring, isn’t it?

-Best for Beginners: Teachable
+Excellent for Beginners: Teachable

 Teachable has become one of the fastest-growing online course software out there, and it’s easy to see why.
 With a robust customer support system, simple yet stunning UX designs, and setup process that requires no coding experience to use, it’s a good choice for anyone who wants to both teach and market their lessons.
 Teachable has been the source of success for many course instructors, due to its accessibility and intuitive design.